DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ## About PoolNet

-PoolNet is trained on satellite images of various property polygons in order to classify them as homes with or without a pool.
+PoolNet uses deep learning with a convolutional neural network to classify satellite images of various property polygons as homes with or without a pool.
 This model provides an efficient and reliable way to classify polygons, information that is valuable to insurance companies and would otherwise be challenging to collect at a large scale.
 With appropriate training data this model can be extended to various applications such as vehicles, boats, solar panels and buildings.

 <img alt='Example property polygons.
 Red indicates no pool, green indicates that there is a pool within the polygon.' src='images/sample_polygons.png' width=400>
 <sub> Example property polygons.
 Red indicates no pool, green indicates that there is a pool within the polygon. </sub>

 ### The Challenge

 Pools turn out to be very diverse in satellite images, varying in shape, color, tree-coverage and location.
-A convolutional neural net is therefore a promising option for computer detection of pools, providing the flexibility of learning common abstract qualities of the item of interest independent of location in the input image.
+A convolutional neural net is therefore a promising option for machine detection of pools, providing the flexibility of learning common abstract qualities of the item of interest independent of location in the input image.
 The vast number of parameters trained in PoolNet allows it to learn a variety of features that pools have that other machine learning techniques may overlook.

 <img alt='Major challenge in machine classification of pools- diversity of pools in satellite imagery' src='images/pool_diversity.png'>
-<sub> various pool-containing polygons from the test data.
+<sub>Various pool-containing polygons from the test data.
 Notice the diversity in shape, size, color, intensity and location in the polygon.
 This makes machine classification of pools very challenging. </sub>

 ### Network Architecture